TheThinkingHome/Automations/blueprints/template/entity_sentinel.md

-# Entity Sentinel (Alpha)
+# Entity Sentinel (Beta)

 A Home Assistant template blueprint that watches your critical entities and reports any that have gone quiet, the device that dropped offline and the one frozen at its last value, as a sensor anything in your system can read.

-> **Status.** Entity Sentinel is in alpha, under active testing on a live system.
+> **Status.** Entity Sentinel is in beta.
 The two-mode engine described here is the engine you import today.
+It is an advanced blueprint: more capable than most, and more demanding to set up.
+It requires the uptime integration and a deliberately chosen grace period (both covered below).
+The power is real, and so is the configuration it asks of you.
+If you want a simpler starting point, build it against a small explicit list first, then widen.

 A device going quiet is rarely announced.
 A Zigbee sensor drops off the mesh, an integration stops serving one entity, a device hangs and freezes at its last value while still showing a healthy state.
 None of these throws an error, and a value check sails right past the frozen one because the value still looks fine.
 Entity Sentinel asks the question that catches all of them: has this entity actually reported lately, and is it still present?